Vyral/brian-lessinger/_posts/2019-06-24-how-can-you-buy-and-sell-a-home-simultaneously.md

 An easier way to do this is to get a rent-back from your buyer after you sell your home.
 You’ll have access to your money to buy a new home while you become a tenant of your home for a month or two. **It gives you time to close on your new house and set up your move.**

-Every case is different, but this process isn’t as complicated as you think.
+Every case is different, but this process isn’t as complicated as you might think.
 If you or someone you know needs help with a situation like this or you just have any other real estate-related questions for us, don’t hesitate to give us a call or send us an email today.
 We look forward to hearing from you soon.<br>&nbsp;